-Introduction: Elmhurst School takes a firm line in relation to possible peer-on-peer abuse.
+Introduction: Elmhurst School takes a firm line in relation to possible child-on-child abuse.
 It can take on many forms, including:

 - sexual violence and sexual harassment

 - physical abuse such as hitting, kicking, shaking, biting, hair pulling

-otherwise causing physical harm
+- otherwise causing physical harm

-- sexting
+- sextina

 - initiating/hazing type violence and rituals

-With regard to sexual violence and sexual harassment, Elmhurst School pays due regard to Part 5 of KCSIE (September 2021) and the separate DfE guidance "Sexual violence and sexual harassment between children in schools and colleges".
+With regard to sexual violence and sexual harassment, Elmhurst School pays due regard to Part 5 of KCSIE (September 2022).
 Elmhurst School holds and promotes a clear view that sexual violence and sexual harassment are never acceptable and will not be tolerated.

-Elmhurst School's procedures in relation to peer on peer abuse follow the DfE advice to adopt a "whole school" approach, involving all staff, pupils, governors and parents, as part of Elmhurst School's broad approach to safeguarding.
+Elmhurst School's procedures in relation to child-on-child abuse follow the DfE advice to adopt a "whole school" approach, involving all staff, pupils, governors and parents, as part of Elmhurst School's broad approach to safeguarding.
 Central to such an approach are (i) staff training so that staff know what to do if they have a concern about a child and (ii) a planned curriculum and extra-curricular programme, including assemblies, which takes a preventative approach through the setting of values and standards and the promotion of the fundamental British values, notably in this context, of respect and tolerance.
 Through the wider curriculum, including Relationships Education (Primary), Personal, Social and Health Education, Elmhurst School aims to provide pupils with an understanding appropriate to their age and stage of development of issues such as:

-healthy and respectful relationships
+- healthy and respectful relationships

 - what respectful behaviour looks like

 - consent

 - gender roles, stereotyping, equality

 - body confidence and self-esteem

 - prejudiced behaviour

-- that sexual violence and sexual harassment are always wrong

-- addressing cultures of sexual harassment.
+- that sexual violence and sexual harassment are always wrong - addressing cultures of sexual harassment.

 Sexual violence and sexual harassment can occur between two children or a group of children of any age and sex.
 They may be physical and/or verbal and may occur online and offline.
 Children who are victims will likely find the experience stressful and distressing and their educational attainment could be negatively affected.
 Sexual violence and sexual harassment are never acceptable and Elmhurst School will take all matters seriously and offer victims appropriate support.
 A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report In particular, reports will not be allowed to be passed off, either by pupils or staff, as;
+Nor should a victim ever be made to feel ashamed for making a report.
+In particular, reports will not be allowed to be passed off, either by pupils or staff, as;